Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • Provide physical and emotional support to the patients during procedures.

-• Report clearly and legibly through progress notes in patient charts.
+• Report progress notes clearly and legibly in patient charts.

 • Meet class standards for successful course completion.